 - Analog Reference : Analog reference or its acronym, AREF decides the reference voltage of analog pins.
 Arduino UNO uses Atmega 328 as its microcontroller which has an in-built Analog to digital converter(ADC).
 Microcontrollers work only on digital signals, so how come analog inputs get processed? the key to this mystery is ADC.
 Any analog signal input to Arduino, first passes through ADC, gets converted to digital form and is finally made available for processing.
 Every ADC has a pin for reference voltage.It decides the maximum voltage an ADC can convert.
 By default, this voltage is 5V and any voltage greater than 5 is not converted to its digital form.AREF allows us to change reference voltage to any value less than 5 volts.
 Every ADC has a pin for ‘reference voltage’.
 Whatever voltage you input to AREF pin becomes new reference voltage for ADC.
 Let’s assume AREF voltage is 3v and analog input is 2 volts, serial monitor shows a reading less than 1023.
 But if analog inout is 3 volts or more it shows 1023.

 You can input any voltage between 0 and 5 into the AREF pin.

 - Serial Plotter: This tool is available in latest arduino IDE update.As the name suggests, it lets you plot your sensor data and analyse it better.
 To access it go to tools.

-- PWM on any digital IO pin: Yes, you read it right.
-It can be done and quite easily.
-Click on the link below to know the dark secret.
+- PWM on any digital IO pin: Yes, it can be made possible.
+It can be done and quite easily with a simple piece of code.
+Click on the link below to access the code.

 My next post is on HOW TO REUSE A DAMAGED ARDUINO.
-Follow the post to stay tuned.
+Follow ArduiGeek’s fb page to get latest updates.